-There are a number of ways that working under the table can affect your potential Social Security disability and, from my experience as a Social Security lawyer practicing in Maine, Massachusetts and New Hampshire for over twenty-nine (29) years, none of them are good.
+There are a number of ways that working under the table can affect your potential Social Security disability and, from my experience as a Social Security lawyer practicing in Maine, Massachusetts and New Hampshire for over thirty (30) years, none of them are good.

 First and foremost, it’s important to remember that in order to qualify for Social Security disability insurance (SSDI) benefits one must have earned sufficient quarters of coverage in order to qualify for benefits.
 How much one ultimately can collect for a monthly SSDI depends on 1) whether one has acquired sufficient quarters of coverage to qualify for a monthly benefit and 2) the amount of one’s monthly check directly correlates with the amount one has paid in Social Security taxed earnings.
 And so, failing to file an income tax return (or one that perhaps does not claim any income) for a number of years in a row can and ultimately will result in an individual being no longer insured for disability insurance benefits.
 Moreover, the failure to claim all of one’s income will result in a corresponding reduction in one’s primary insurance amount (or PIA), that is, the monthly amount one will ultimately collect should they be approved for disability.